Chapter 4 - Borrowed Regulation

 Prelude

 The language of parenting often begins too late.
 It begins with guidance, discipline, values, resilience, communication.
 But before any of these can take root, something more basic must already be underway.
 A child must first be helped to become the kind of being for whom reality can be borne, interruption can be survived, and another person can become perceptually real without immediate defensive closure.
-The question of this essay is therefore how care builds the first container from which moral life later becomes possible (Vale 2026, chap.
+The question of this essay is therefore how care builds the first container from which moral life becomes possible (Vale 2026, chap.
 1).

 I. Care as the Earliest Scene of Formation